Plants in Bloom

 Shrub Rose

-Rosa ‘Ausmum’ PAT AUSTIN (shrub rose) in the Rose Garden.
+Colchicum ‘The Giant’ (colchicum) in the Rock Garden.
 Photo: Blanca Begert.

-This lovely apricot-colored, repeat-blooming rose blooms in June and again later, usually along with the second flush of blossoms in September.
+This apricot-colored rose blooms in early summer and again later, usually along with the second flush of blooms in September.

 Rosa ‘Cubana’ (shrub rose) in the Rose Garden.
 Photo: Michael Stewart.

-Tithonia rotundifolia (Mexican sunflower) in the Osborne Garden.
+Dahlia cultivar (dahlia) in the Rose Garden.
 Photo: Michael Stewart.

 Bluebeard